Skip to main content

 FieldTypeDescription

-weightsdict[str, float]Custom scoring weights: cost, ttft, throughput, reliability.
+weightsdict[str, float]Custom scoring weights: cost, ttft, throughput.
 Overrides preset.

 providerslist[str]Allowlist of providers